Thenafi/rickandmortyrandom/README.md

  - https://rickandmorty.chest.workers.dev/random_image 🔗 for random images.
   - https://rickandmorty.chest.workers.dev/random_character 🔗 for random characters.

-Data is pulled from [The Rick and Morty API](https://rickandmortyapi.com/documentation/#get-all-characters) and hosted in DigitalOcean.
+Data is pulled from [The Rick and Morty API](https://rickandmortyapi.com/documentation/#get-all-characters) and hosted in Cloudflare.

 Future plan
  - Auto update the random range.